maksimgm/engineering_blog/css-specificity.md

 ##### Intro

-CSS (Cascading Style Sheet), is a style sheet language of the internet.
-It   manipulates the deisgn and format of HTML.
-When I began learning CSS, it seemed like a very straight forward language, because of its ease in altering HTML.
-However, once I began replicating my first web page, it proved to be a challenge.
-I had no idea why my page was ignoring my CSS declarations.
-The challenge did not stem from my dearth of understanding how to write CSS source code.
-The challenge existed because I did not know CSS precedence.
+CSS (Cascading Style Sheet), is the stylesheet language of the internet.
+It manipulates the deisgn and format of an HTML document.
+When I began learning CSS, it seemed like a very simple language, because of its easy syntax.
+However, once I began replicating web page, it proved to be an exasperating challenge.
+The challenge did not stem from my dearth of understanding CSS syntax.
+The challenge presisted because I did not know CSS precedence.

-CSS precedence is simply the order of importance of certain selectors, their location in the style sheet, and their location int he HTML document.
+CSS precedence is simply, the order of importance of certain selectors, their location in the style sheet, and their location in the HTML document.
 A better understanding of CSS precedence will lead to cleaner code and less vexation.
-Let's take a look at some factors which control CSS precedence:
+Let's take a look at the different factors that control CSS precedence:

 * Specificity of Elements
 * Internal style sheet v.
 External style v.
 Inline style